As thoughts and feelings are interconnected, the way you think about anything is how you feel about it.

 A regular meditation practise is essential if you want to reap the full benefits because, as with anything in life, good things don’t happen overnight.
 Great things take time to develop.

-Not only is meditation a must for gaining control of the mind.
+Not only is meditation a must for gaining control of the mind it is another doorway towards balancing the chakras (Read here how unbalanced chakras destroys the Empath).
 It is anti-ageing, de-stressing to the body, and an incredible aid to sleep, especially when done in darkness.

 Meditating in darkness is a precursor to the release of melatonin.